EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 * None - Disable all actions for this security check.
 CLI users: To enable one or more actions, type "set appfw profile -contentTypeaction" followed by the actions to be enabled.
 To turn off all actions, type "set appfw profile -contentTypeaction none".
 Default value: AS_DEFAULT_CONTENT_TYPE_DISPOSITION

+<b>inspectContentTypes</b>
+One or more InspectContentType lists.
+* application/x-www-form-urlencoded
+* multipart/form-data
+* text/x-gwt-rpc
+CLI users: To enable, type "set appfw profile -InspectContentTypes" followed by the content types to be inspected.
+Default value: AS_DEFAULT_INSPECTION_CONTENT_TYPE

 <b>startURLClosure</b>
 Toggle  the state of Start URL Closure.